 In 1970, Come Saturday Morning became a hit when it was part of the soundtrack for the movie, The Sterile Cuckoo.
 The Sandpipers continued to record into the '70s but after five years without any chart success, they disbanded in the mid-'70s.
 (Please read the next posting below.)

-*In September 1976, The Sandpipers had also recorded the SIA (Singapore Airlines) song, You're A Great Way To Fly by New Monkees Bobby Hart and distributed by EMI.
+In 1979, The Sandpipers had also recorded the Singapore Airlines song, You're A Great Way To Fly on PYE Records orchestrated by Jose Mascolo Lyrics was written by New Monkees Bobby Hart and music from Fred Bongusto (image above).

 Image: The Sandpipers - Jim Brady, Mike Piano, Richard Shoff.